 His civilian education includes a High School Diploma from Mount Carmel High School, an Associate Degree in General Studies from Colombia College, and a Bachelor of Science Degree from Excelsior College.

-CSM Neikirk’s awards and decorations include the Bronze Star, Meritorious Service Medal (6th award), Army Accommodation Medal (2nd award), Army Achievement Medal (13th award), the Drill Sergeant Identification Badge, Senior Parachutist Badge, and German Jump Wings.
+CSM Neikirk’s awards and decorations include the Bronze Star, Meritorious Service Medal (7th award), Army Commendation Medal (2nd award), Army Achievement Medal (13th award), Drill Sergeant Identification Badge, Senior Parachutist Badge, and German Jump Wings.

 Permanent Party Reporting

 When you arrive sign in from leave at Dillard Hall, Bldg 470, 140 Replacement Ave.
 New Soldiers will start the “Arrive Strong” program the following duty day.
 The “Arrive Strong” program is a seven day installation in-processing program for all permanent party Soldiers.

 Inside the Wire